 Barometric pressure is the force per unit area (pressure) exerted by the atmosphere as a consequence of gravitational attraction exerted upon the "column" of air lying directly above a specific point.
 These values are expressed in millibars.
 The millibar is a metric unit of pressure commonly used in aviation and meteorology.
 One millibar is equal to 100 Newtons/meter2 (100 pascals).

-Use the controls below to select a different date or parameter and to control cell highlighting based on measured ozone levels.
+Use the controls below to select a different date or parameter.
 Click on the Generate Report button once you have made your selections.Click on the Plot Data button once the tabular report has been generated to open a separate window containing data plots.